RADAR-base/radar-jersey/README.md

     .named("mymetric")
     .to(HealthService.Metric::class.java)
 ```
-The implementation may optionall return health status `UP` or `DOWN` and may in addition expose custom metrics that should be serializable by Jackson.
+The implementation may optionally return health status `UP` or `DOWN` and may in addition expose custom metrics that should be serializable by Jackson.

 ### Caching